Staindrop: Religion

 The Church of England parish church of St Mary (formerly dedicated to St. Gregory) is Anglo-Saxon.
 The first church on the site is recorded as having been built in the 8th century (771AD) and the church has been extended and remodelled across the centuries.
 The church contains monuments including effigies of members of the Neville family, it underwent restoration around 1849.
 A Congregational chapel also stood from 1868 until the 1970s.

 Governance

 Staindrop was part of the local government district of Teesdale from 1974 before it was abolished as part of the 2009 structural changes to local government in England.
 For the purposes of Durham County Council elections, the village is located in the Barnard Castle East ward.

-The village lies within the Bishop Auckland parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2019 general election, is Dehenna Davison.
+The village lies within the Bishop Auckland parliamentary constituency.